Gandhi Institute for Technology

+Gandhi Institute For Technology (GIFT), Autonomous College, Bhubaneswar, is an engineering institution in Odisha, India.
+Established in 2007 by the Balaram Panda Trust.

 Admissions

 Qualified candidates can apply for admission in any of the four-year B.Tech.
 (Bachelor of Technology) degree programs.

-Admissions into the undergraduate programs are made through Odisha Joint Entrance Examination (OJEE), JEE MAIN and All India Engineering Entrance Examination (AIEEE) and admission into the postgraduate programs (M.Tech.) are made primarily through the Graduate Aptitude Test in Engineering (GATE) and O-JEE testing. any online application is ready to our collage in.
+Admissions the undergraduate programs are made through Odisha Joint Entrance Examination (OJEE), JEE MAIN and All India Engineering Entrance Examination (AIEEE) and admission into the postgraduate programs (M.Tech.) are made primarily through the Graduate Aptitude Test in Engineering (GATE) and O-JEE testing. any online application is ready to our collage in.

 Departments

 Research and development

-A chapter of Rotract Club was opened at GIFT college.
+A chapter of Rotaract Club was opened at GIFT college.

-GIFT Engineering college is recognized and accredited as a 'Scientific & Industrial Research Organization (SIRO)' by Ministry of Science & Technology, Govt. of India.
+GIFT Engineering college is designated as a 'Scientific & Industrial Research Organization (SIRO)' by Ministry of Science & Technology, Govt. of India.

 The Research and Development wing of GIFT holds regular conferences and workshops.
 They also conduct research in software development and robotics.
 It is an Oracle training center and offers training in DB2, RAD, SAP, web development and Android development.

 GIFT is a collaborative R&D Project center of NALCO for Research Project on Nano Fluid.

-GIFTIANS have developed two android apps "Gift Notice" and "Faculty CL".
-These useful Android apps bridges the communication between administration and the students.
+GIFTIANS have developed two android apps "Gift Notice" and "Faculty CL", to facilitate communication between the administration and the students.